Cromley History, Family Crest & Coats of Arms

 Early History of the Cromley family

-Another 155 words (11 lines of text) covering the years 189 and are included under the topic Early Cromley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cromley research.
+Another 78 words (6 lines of text) covering the years 189 and are included under the topic Early Cromley History in all our PDF Extended History products and printed products wherever possible.

 Cromley Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cromley include Grimley, Grimly, Grimleigh, Grimlie, Grymley and many more.